Destiny Fulfilled

 Destiny Fulfilled is the fifth and final studio album by American girl group Destiny's Child.
 It was released on November 8, 2004, by Columbia Records and Sony Urban Music.
 Following the conclusion of promotional activities for their globally successful third studio album Survivor (2001), Destiny's Child embarked on a two-year hiatus, during which each member released solo albums to varying levels of success.
 They reunited in the summer of 2004 to record Destiny Fulfilled, primarily at the Sony Music Studios in New York City.
 Unlike the group's previous recordings, the album saw each member equally contributing to the songwriting and production, drawing inspiration from the events in their lives while being apart.

-Executive producing the album alongside their manager Mathew Knowles, the group further worked with frequent collaborators such as Rockwilder and Rodney Jerkins, as well as several new ones, including 9th Wonder, Sean Garrett and Rich Harrison.
+Executive producing Destiny Fulfilled alongside their manager Mathew Knowles, Destiny's Child further worked with frequent collaborators such as Rockwilder and Rodney Jerkins, as well as several new ones, including 9th Wonder, Sean Garrett and Rich Harrison.
+Their efforts resulted with an R&B record further exploring genres such as crunk, dance, hip hop and funk.

-Destiny Fulfilled is an R&B record composed predominantly of mid-tempo tracks.
-It further explores genres such as crunk, dance and hip hop in its few up-tempo tracks, while incorporating funk and gospel to a lesser extent in some of the mid-tempo ones.
 Lyrically a concept album, each of its tracks is a continuation of its predecessor, altogether telling a complete story tracing a woman's relationship journey.
 The balladry and lyrical content were met with generally mixed reviews from music critics, who nevertheless praised the equality of contributions among members and their vocal performances.
-Despite its mixed critical reception, the album garnered five Grammy Award nominations, including Best Contemporary R&B Album.